Author picture Fongang Rodrique

 This triggers an event under the store/product/* scope the payload from the action gets relayed by Hookdeck directly to your localhost application

-On your Hookdeck dashboard in the Request section, you should see the requests received with a 200 status code.
+In Hookdeck Console, you should see the requests received with a 200 status code.

 Back in the terminal of the localhost application, the successful payload from the webhook is received and logged.